His origins are a mystery. We have only three clues, which are not sufficient to identify him:

 He was living in Virginia as late as 1789 and had a half-dozen children born there between about 1775 and 1789.
 Only two of his children lived long enough for census records to record their state of birth.
 His son William H. Credille, born about 1789, gave his state of birth as Virginia in the 1850 census.
 Gray Credille, who died in 1849, was listed in the 1850 mortality census as age 72 and born in Virginia.

-- I can find only one William Criddle with a verified presence in Virginia in the late 1780s, and that person is unlikely to be our man.
+- I can find only one William Criddle with a verified presence in Virginia in the late 1780s; William Credille of Cumberland County, who does not seem likely to be our man.

-- Only six persons named Creedle/Credle/Cradle/Criddle/Cridle were enumerated in the Virginia State Census of 1782-1785, none of whom were named William.
-Nor were there any Williams in the 1787 compiled census substitute.
+- Only six persons named Creedle/Credle/Cradle/Criddle/Cridle were enumerated in the Virginia State Censuses of 1782-1785, none of whom were named William.
+Nor were there any William Credilles in the 1787 compiled census substitute.
 However, several counties are missing from these records.
 (One of them was York County, where we know some Creedles lived.)

-He may have briefly lived in North Carolina before moving to Georgia in time to appear on the 1794 tax list of Hancock County, Georgia.
-Indeed, the Turner letter (q.v.) states that “I have always understood [he] came from North Carolina.”
+Jared Turner’s 1886 letter states that “I have always understood [he] came from North Carolina.”
+William Credille many have briefly lived in North Carolina before moving to Georgia in time to appear on the 1794 tax list of Hancock County, Georgia.

 - Therefore he may have been the William “Credle” enumerated in the 1790 census of Johnston County, North Carolina, whose household of seven males under 16 matches what we know of his family composition.
 There are no deeds recorded in Johnston County to or from anyone with a name like Creedle or Criddle, a fact that suggests he lived there only briefly.

 William Criddles in the Revolutionary War

 There were at least three, perhaps four, Revolutionary War soldiers named William Credille, and one other who provided patriotic service Which one of them was the William Credille who moved to Georgia?

 William Criddle of Cumberland County, Virginia